The House of Seven Corpses

 The House of Seven Corpses is a 1973 (Note: Sources vary about the release year classification of the film, with some stating 1973, and others 1974.
 However, the film was first released theatrically in December 1973.
 Furthermore, its copyright in the end credits bears 1973.)
-American horror film directed by Paul Harrison and starring John Ireland, Faith Domergue and John Carradine.
+American supernatural horror film directed by Paul Harrison and starring John Ireland, Faith Domergue, and John Carradine.
+Its plot follows a film crew making a horror film about various members of a family who met violent deaths, which they film on location in the historic home where the events took place.
+After filming a scene in which a character reads from The Book of the Dead, the crew is plagued by supernatural occurrences.

-Plot
+Plot summary

 Film director Eric Hartman is making a horror film about the Beal house, a mansion in which numerous members of the family all met violent deaths, ranging from accident to suicide and murder.
 Eric decides to film the movie in the actual Beal house.
 In the midst of shooting a scene, aging actress Gayle Dorian, who is playing Maria Beal, reads from The Book of the Dead and chants: “Exsurgent mortui et ad me veniunt” (“may the dead rise and come to me”).
 Edgar Price, the caretaker of the home, interrupts the filming of the scene by remarking that it is historically inaccurate.

 Edgar takes the cast and crew on a tour of the house, showing them the sites of various deaths before bringing them to the rooms they will be staying in on the top floor of the mansion.
 Anne, another actress in the film, finds several books on the occult in a bedroom.
 Later that night, Anne witnesses Edgar climbing into a coffin in the graveyard behind the home from her bedroom window, and informs her boyfriend, a crewmember named David, that she is frightened of the house.
 Meanwhile, Gayle's pet cat, Cleon, escapes her room, leading her downstairs, where her drunken co-star, Christopher, forces himself on her.
 After Gayle forces Christopher off of her, Eric stumbles on the scene and breaks up the fight.
 Afterward, Anne and David inform Eric about their witnessing Edgar in the graveyard.
 Eric tells them he filmed some footage of Edgar in the cemetery for the film, but appears perturbed when they tell him they watched Edgar climb into a coffin.

 The next day, while filming a scene outside, Gayle shrieks upon seeing her dead cat lying in the grass.
 Eric suspects that Edgar killed the cat.
 When he goes to visit Edgar at his living quarters, he finds a gun in a locked drawer, which he steals.
 Edgar vehemently denies killing the cat.
 When Eric leaves, Edgar returns to etching "Cleon" on a headstone.
 Gayle threatens to quit the film, but Eric persuades her to stay.